canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 In interactive visual media, if scripting is enabled for the

-element, the canvas
+canvas element, the canvas element

 represents an embedded element with a dynamically created image.